Congressman Huizenga answers questions during raucous town hall

 Several members of the community came forward to ask the lawmaker a number of questions and address concerns on a variety of topics including the Affordable Care Act, funding for Planned Parenthood, defense spending and immigration.

-The night was filled with several standing ovations, and well as a number of boos.
+The night was filled with several standing ovations, as well as a number of boos, particularly when the topics spanned over healthcare reform and balancing the budget.

+When asked if he believed healthcare is a right, Huizenga said he doesn't believe it's a constitutional right, but said that society has agreed that a minimal level care necessary, and cited how anybody can go the emergency room and be treated.

+House Republicans released their plan to overhaul the Affordable Care Act - commonly referred to as Obamacare.
+In its current form, it repeals the individual mandate that fined people who don't carry health insurance.
+It would also replace income-based subsidies with age-based tax credits, which may be less generous to people with lower incomes.

 Monday's town hall comes less than two weeks after Mr. Huizenga spoke to more than 200 people during a town hall meeting in Baldwin.
 That event lasted for more than four hours.